CALPUFF is an advanced non-steady-state meteorological and air quality modeling

 Bulletin B (MCB-B), MCB-C and MCB-D. CALMET has been updated from V5.53a

 (dated July 16, 2004) to V5.8 (dated June 23, 2007).
 The new codes are based on the

 VISTAS-series codes (CALPUFF V5.756 and CALMET V5.726) with the main changes being the

-addition of a regulatory switch in CALMET and switch settings recommended by the EPA
+addition of a regulatory switch in CALMET and switch settings recommended by the USEPA

 to configure the models to be consistent with the prior regulatory versions.
 The

-model preprocessors and postprocessors in the EPA-approved section have been updated
+model preprocessors and postprocessors in the USEPA-approved section have been updated

 to the VISTAS-series of the model codes.